huevos-y-bacon/gigperformer-gpscript-syntax/vscode-gpscript-language/README.md

 2. Run `Developer: Reload Window` after installing the extension from location.
 3. Ensure the filename ends with `.gpscript`.
 4. If needed, run `Change Language Mode` and pick `GPScript` manually.

+---

+:notebook_with_decorative_cover: ***Footnote:***

+This pack was created with the help of GitHub CoPilot.
+It seems to work correctly for me, but it's obviously not guaranteed!